 Purchase orders/vouchers and registration forms must be sent together and e-mailed to firstname.lastname@example.org or the appropriate Program Assistant listed under each program.

 Before a student is officially enrolled in a course, payment must be authorized or secured, and the student must meet all prerequisites associated with the course.
 A student who has a delinquent account with CGS will not be permitted to enroll in any additional courses offered by the Center until the delinquency is resolved.

 All registrations for online/distant learning courses must be received NO LATER than three business days before the class begins.
 Late registrations will not be accepted.

 All course manuals and materials for online courses will be delivered electronically only.

 To ensure that course materials are available the first session of your in-person course, it is strongly recommended you register at least one week prior to the course start date.

-Rutgers CGS has made a decision to continue offering remote learning for CGS courses due to the COVID crisis for the Spring 2021 semester when this policy will go into effect.
+Rutgers CGS has made a decision to continue offering remote learning for most CGS courses.
+The courses are delivered both synchronously and asynchronously.

 SYNCHRONOUS CLASSES meet on specific Days of the Week and at Specific Times.
 A synchronous class meets live and remotely, with a specific Learning Management System, usually Canvas, Webex or Zoom.
 Students are required to be logged-in and in virtual attendance during the entire specified class time.
 This on-line synchronous format emulates the face-to-face classroom experience and all students will be meeting together with the instructor at the designated times.